-'''

-[In the way in which you may relate when you find yourself lonely and unhappy]

-Your true self

-is never revealed,

-and therefore

-you are

-unfulfilled.

-Thus

-you also

-• prevent

-others

-from relating [to you] and

-• do not give

-what they search for,

-whether or not

-they know it.

-This [i.e., not revealing your true self and not giving others what they search for]

-is due

-to your

-• unconscious fear of exposure,

-to your

-• various inner conflicts.

-As long as

-you are not willing

-to resolve them [i.e., not willing to resolve your inner conflicts],

-• you cannot have

-meaningful relationships -

-and

-• you therefore must be

-unfulfilled.

-26

-The average person

-has

-• some

-• capacity and

-• willingness

-for

-• involvement and

-• relationship,

-but

-• not enough.

-'''

-'''

-[For the average person]

-The drama of

-• mutual exchange and

-• communication

-takes place

-on a superficial level.

-Hence

-unconscious

-• tendencies and

-• currents

-affect

-the involved parties

-and sooner or later

-• cause a disturbance

-if

-the shallow relationship

-is a close one.

-If the shallow relationship

-never becomes close,

-nothing will happen,

-but neither

-can one

-deceive oneself,

-in that case,

-that it [i.e., deceive oneself that the relationship]

-is a real tie [i.e., is a real connection].

-Unconscious

-destructive tendencies

-can only be dissolved

-if one

-• faces and

-understands

-them [i.e., faces and understands the destructive tendencies].

-This [i.e., facing and understanding unconscious destructive tendencies]

-will not harm the relationship,

-because

-through the mutual exchange

-the communication

-automatically takes place

-on a more profound level.

-'''
+25 You cannot be lonely and unhappy if your relationships are genuine.
+The way in which you relate may fulfill a superficial function.
+It may be pleasant and distracting, but somehow shallow.
+Your true self is never revealed, and therefore you are unfulfilled.
+Thus you also prevent others from relating and do not give what they search for, whether or not they know it.
+This is due to your unconscious fear of exposure, to your various inner conflicts.
+As long as you are not willing to resolve them, you cannot have meaningful relationships -- and you therefore must be unfulfilled.

+26 The average person has some capacity and willingness for involvement and relationship, but not enough.
+The drama of mutual exchange and communication takes place on a superficial level.
+Hence unconscious tendencies and currents affect the involved parties and sooner or later cause a disturbance if the shallow relationship is a close one.
+If the shallow relationship never becomes close, nothing will happen, but neither can one deceive oneself, in that case, that it is a real tie.
+Unconscious destructive tendencies can only be dissolved if one faces and understands them.
+This will not harm the relationship, because through the mutual exchange the communication automatically takes place on a more profound level.